dogmatiq/protean/README.md

 To use Protean, you will need a working knowledge of [Protocol Buffers](https://grpc.io/docs/protoc-installation/), and [generating Go code from .proto files](https://developers.google.com/protocol-buffers/docs/reference/go-generated).

-Protean provides a `protoc` plugin called `protoc-gen-go-protean`.
+Protean includes a `protoc` plugin called `protoc-gen-go-protean`.
 The latest version can be installed by running:

 ```